weidercs/Klicky-Probe/README.md

 # Klicky Probe
 Microswitch probe with magnetic attachment, primarily aimed at CoreXY 3d printers.

-Initially it was focused on the [Voron printers](https://vorondesign.com/) (V2.4, V1.8, Trident, V0) and derivatives (Tiny-M, Micron, etc), now there is also versions working on the [Ratrig Vcore-3](https://v-core.ratrig.com/)
+Initially it was focused on the [Voron printers](https://vorondesign.com/) (V2.4, V1.8, Trident, V0) and derivatives (Tiny-M, Micron, etc), there is also a development version for the Ratrig Vcore-3

 The objectives for this project are:
 - drop in replacement for Omron TL-Q5MC2 or PL-08N2 (you don't need to replace the toolhead), replacement of BLtouch probes